saltstack-formulas/nifi-formula/docs/README.rst

 ``nifi.package``
 ^^^^^^^^^^^^^^^^^^^^

 This state will install the nifi package only.
+This downloads the tar.gz file from the downloadurl and deploys it to servers.

 ``nifi.config``
 ^^^^^^^^^^^^^^^^^^^